getzola/zola/docs/content/documentation/content/section.md

 # to be used directly
 render = true

 # Whether to redirect when landing on that section.
-Defaults to `None`.
+Defaults to not being set.
 # Useful for the same reason as `render` but when you don't want a 404 when
-# landing on the root section page
+# landing on the root section page.
+# Example: redirect_to = "documentation/content/overview"
 redirect_to = ""

 # Your own data